jasonwu2153/sec-web-scraper-13f/README.md

 #### Getting Started
 - Make sure you have `pipenv` set up on your machine.
+- Edit the contents of `db.py` to match the database you are trying to connect to.
 - Run `pipenv install`.
 - Run `python scraper.py` within a `pipenv shell` (or `pipenv run python scraper.py`).
 - When prompted, enter the 10-digit CIK number of a mutual fund.